virginviolet/chocolatey-packages/templates/download-portable-zip.template/ReadMe.md

 Always try to ensure you have read, understood and adhere to the create packages wiki link above.

+How do I create a zip package?
+See <https://docs.chocolatey.org/en-us/guides/create/create-zip-package/>

 ## Automatic Packaging Updates?

 Consider making this package an automatic package, for the best